timwuthenow/ibamoe-enablement/docs/guided_exercises/04_order_management/lab-walkthrough.md

 1. If requested, provide the username and password of your **Business Central** and **KIE-Server** user (in this example we have been using u: `bamAdmin`, p:`ibmpam1!`).

+    > 📘 INFO: If you're using the Linux environment on Skytap use the *pamadmin:pamadm1n* information

 1. Inspect the response.
 Note that the operation returns the process instance id of the started process.

 1. Go back to the Business Central workbench.
 Go the process instances view and inspect the process instance we have just started.